peterson036/WeekRoutine/README.md

 [==Why This App is Good==]

-(1) Can keep right last completed date if new routine always add in the tail of list data
+(1) Can keep right last completed date even reinstalled if new routine always add in the tail of list data

 (2) Less in Clean Code, More in our Demand